Engaging with local communities

 Older people, ageism and digital design

 Do stereotypes of older people affect how digital technology is designed?
 A team of researchers found that ageism has the potential to influence design in negative ways.
-However, co-design partnerships not only overcame the affect of ageism, it was also likely to produce technologies that are needed, wanted and used.
+They found co-design partnerships overcame ageist attitudes and were more likely to produce digital technologies that are needed, wanted and used.

 Ageism can have a detrimental role in how digital technologies are designed.
 Participating with older people in the design process has the additional benefit of countering stereotypes.
 Image shows a group of older people on a desert camping expedition.

+Of a group of older people having fun together on a camping tour.

 Older people said the “ultimate partnership” in co-designing is to be involved from the beginning through to the end of the design process.
 Sharing control over design decisions was an important part of the process.
 They are more than informants – they are equals who have valuable contributions.